Geometric formulation of $k$-essence and late-time acceleration: Cosmological dynamics of geometric k-essence

-Realistic trajectories through the phase space will end at the fixed point C. The evolution of a trajectory following close to O $\rightarrow$ A $\rightarrow$ C is given in Fig.~\ref{fig:evol}.
+Realistic trajectories through the phase space will end at the fixed point C. The evolution of a trajectory following close to A $\rightarrow$ O $\rightarrow$ C is given in Fig.~\ref{fig:evol}.
 Proximate to the O $\rightarrow$ C line defined by $y=-3x/2$, the scalar field behaves like a cosmological constant with $w_{\phi} \approx -1$ and sound speed $c_s^2 \approx 0$.
 For other nearby trajectories we have $w_{\phi} > -1$, with the phantom regime $w_{\phi}<-1$ strictly excluded for stability reasons ($c_s^2 <0$).
+We also note that this disconnected region of the phase space is free from superluminal sound speeds, $c_s^2<1$.
+In fact, as previously pointed out, the physically acceptable regions with $b_1>0$, $c_s^2\geq0$ and $\rho_{\phi,X} >0$ immediately give a constrained propagation speed $0 \leq c_s^2<1/3$, see Eq. (\ref{constr}).
+We therefore avoid extended discussion of any subtleties related to superluminal propagation speeds, which we refer to \cite{Adams:2006sv,Bonvin:2006vc,Babichev:2007dw} for further details.

 It should be stressed that the origin of our dark energy fluid is clearly distinct from a cosmological constant, with the early-time repeller for the physical phase space located at point A with $w_{\phi} =1/3$.
 Hence, both $\phi$ and $w_{\phi}$ will generically evolve at early times.
 Nonetheless, we can use the $\Lambda$CDM-like trajectory to find initial conditions and priors for our observational analysis.
 For positive $b_1$ and $b_2$, to closely track the line $y=-3x/2$ we have